Covid-19 Updates: Australian Sport & Stadiums

-Austadiums has updated schedules for all sports, while we also mark cancelled and postponed events accordingly.
+Austadiums continues to have up-to-date schedules for all sports, while we also mark cancelled and postponed events accordingly.
 Events with restricted capacity or closed to the public are also marked as such, as are relocated events moved to neutral venues.

 See below for current crowd restrictions in each Australian state and territory and keep scrolling to see updates for each sport and competition.

 *This should be used as a guide only.
-Please check official government resources for clarification on current restrictions.
-It's common to have different capacity restrictions across venues within a state, depending on their individual COVID-Safe plans.
+Please check official government resources for clarification on current restrictions (click the ⓘ icon above).
+Some capacity restrictions across venues within a state may vary depending on individual COVID-Safe plans.

 Sports & Competition Updates